StanfordSNR/connection-splitting/README.md

 without running the emulation, change the `execute=False` argument to `True`.
 Note that TCP BBRv2 and TCP BBRv3 require that you are on the correct Linux kernel!

+### TCP PEP experiments (optional)

+To replicate the remaining figures, similarly re-execute the cells in `network_path_real_data.ipynb` and `accuracy_analysis.ipynb` after moving the cached data and changing `execute=False` to `True`.
+For the paper, we executed TCP BBRv2 and TCP BBRv3 benchmarks on different nodes and rsynced the data directories.